Predict-Project-Renoise: Sampling Diffusion Models under Hard Constraints: Experiments

-PPR uses $64$ diffusion steps, $M=2$ projection + renoising steps, $N=0$ \textsc{Correct} steps, and $8$ iterative steps inside of $\Pi_d$.
-To account for the cost of projecting through the denoiser, all baselines use an increased computational budget, with between $64$ and $1024$ diffusion steps and $64$ iterative projection steps.
-Under this budget, PPR substantially reduces constraint violation and produces closer approximations to the constrained distribution than the baselines.
-Qualitative samples shown at the end of the appendix.

-\paragraph{Ablations. }In Appendix~\ref{app:abl}, we ablate \textsc{PPR} on \textsc{Data2D} and \textsc{KS} over the number of renoising steps $M$, unconstrained \textsc{Correct} steps $N$, and iterative projection steps.
-Across both datasets, renoising at least one step is needed for sample and distribution quality.
-Without renoising, the projection can distort the marginals and yield samples $x_0 \notin \mathcal{S}$.
-Adding renoising improves distribution metrics, continuity, and reduces constraint violation.
-Increasing $M$ offers a clear compute-quality tradeoff, with the largest gains for the harder \textsc{KS} multi-time sine constraint.
-In contrast, unconstrained \textsc{Correct} provides at most a small benefit at $N=1$ and quickly plateaus or degrades performance as $N$ grows, often increasing constraint violation.
-Additionally, \textsc{Correct} involves model calls, while renoising simply samples Gaussian noise.
-Lastly, increasing the number of iterative projection steps reduces violation but saturates quickly in low dimensions and for easier constraints.
-Overall, these results support projection + renoising as an effective mechanism for reliable constrained sampling.

-\paragraph{Data2D.} In \textsc{Data2D}, we first train diffusion models on two distinct 2D distributions, a uniform checkerboard (Fig.~\ref{fig:toy-clouds}, top), and a mixture of Gaussians, which serve as priors.
+\paragraph{\textsc{Data2D}.} We first train diffusion models on two distinct 2D distributions, a uniform checkerboard (Fig.~\ref{fig:toy-clouds}, top), and a mixture of Gaussians, which serve as priors.
 We then generate $12$ random functions $f(x)$ by sampling cosine series.
 For each function, we define the constraint $c(x) = 1 - e^{-f(x)^2}$ and approximate the ground-truth (GT) constrained distribution by rejection sampling from the diffusion model prior with a small tolerance $\epsilon$, that is, $\mathrm{GT} = \{x \in \mathcal{S} \,:\, c(x) \le \epsilon\}$.
 The accepted samples are then refined with a few deterministic gradient steps to better satisfy the constraint.
 This results in $12$ constraints for each of the $2$ distributions, giving $24$ total experimental settings.
 For each of these, we generated ensembles with PPR and the baselines to approximate the GT constrained distribution.
-More details on the data in Appendix~\ref{app:data}.
+More details can be found in Appendix~\ref{app:data}.
+To assess the quality of the resulting constrained distributions, we use the $k$-nearest-neighbor ($k$-NN) cross-edge rate \citep{schilling1986knn}.
+The $k$-NN cross-edge rate constructs a graph on the union of GT and model samples, and counts the number of edges that connect a GT sample to a model sample.
+The cross-edge rate (cross edges divided by total edges) is expected to be $0.5$ when the two distributions match.
+The results are averaged across all prior distributions and all $12$ constraints.